<Home/Articles/Go off the beaten track in Malawi

 Chizumulu island

-Only 10 kilometres away from its neighbour island of Likoma, Chizumulu is even more blissfully remote and a real get-away-from-it-all destination situated in Lake Malawi.
+Only 10 kilometers (6.2 miles) away from its neighbor island of Likoma, Chizumulu is even more blissfully remote and a real get-away-from-it-all destination situated in Lake Malawi.
 It’s one of those segregated communities where only a couple of ferries run each week and electricity isn’t switched on at certain times of day.
-With no roads and only 4000 inhabitants on its five-kilometre-long landmass, there are beaches, baobabs and lots of chances to experience laid back island life.
+With no roads and only 4000 inhabitants on its five-kilometer (three-mile) long landmass, there are beaches, baobabs and lots of chances to experience laid back island life.

 Vwaza Marsh Wildlife Reserve

-This is a truly remote location and tourism is still in its infancy here.
-Swamps and marshland characterise the 1000 square kilometre reserve which includes two meandering rivers and Lake Kazuni.
+This is a truly remote location in Malawi and tourism is still in its infancy here.
+Swamps and marshland characterize the 1,000 square kilometer (386 square mile) reserve which includes two meandering rivers and Lake Kazuni.
 Miombo and mopane woodlands dominate the vegetation, while much of the park is vast and flat.
 Wildlife in the wetlands includes herds of roaming elephants and a pod of hippos in Lake Kazuni, as well as impala, kudu, roan and hartebeest.
 Birdwatching is another highlight, as these waterlogged habitats support a number of species of storks and herons.
 If you are keen to visit Nyika Plateau (above) it is fairly simple to combine it with a trip to Vwaza, which lies just at its foot.

 Livingstonia town